lazyoracle/fakeproj/README.md

-# fakeproj
+# fakeproj: DevOps for Dummies

-A dummy project to test python code quality tools
+A dummy project to introduce various DevOps tools and Best Practices to Python developers.
+Follow along with the tutorial on [fakeproj.readthedocs.io](https://fakeproj.readthedocs.io)

 ## Installation